Introduction to the English legal system :

 – There isn’t a strict separation of civil and criminal cases In France, the courts are divided in criminal matters or civil matters.
 “Tribunal de police” will deal only with infractions and not deal with the civil matters.

 – Appeal maybe heard by a court of first instance or by the court of appeal. .
 This is something that we don’t know in the French judicial system.

 A) The Lord Chancellor:

 He is one of the most offices of state (fonctionsd’Etat) taking back in many centuries.
 For centuries the Lord Chancellor played in the English legal system.

 – A member of the government (executive power).

 – Speaker of the House of Lords (law-making power).
-He was a member of the HL and he participated in the law-making process.
+He was a member of the House of Lords and he participated in the law-making process.

-– Head of the judiciary + judge in the HL (judicial power).
+– Head of the judiciary + judge in the House of Lords (judicial power).